VimerArthur/ryansb.com/seminars/git/sources/intro_vcs.md

 * Git generally only adds data
 * it's hard to lose things once committed
 * almost always possible to roll back changes
+* other than 'fetch', 'push', and 'pull', nearly everything is local

 ---